 Pastor Stephen Bohr spoke about distributing special cards showing how the public could access a 2-hour presentation explaining the difference between Saturday and Sunday and how the papacy had changed the day of worship.
 The card would also provide information on how anyone could obtain a free copy of the book the Great Controversy.
 These were going to be distributed en masse during Pope Francis’ visit to Panama.

 Sounds like a good, missionary endeavor to reach thousands of people with present truth.
 What could possibly go wrong?
 Everything.
-The fear of Rome and the fear of undoing all the decades of progress, interfaith dialog, mutual respect, cooperation and solidarity with Rome – all this hard work could come to nothing.

-A very similar situation happened to Pastor Stephen Bohr as ancient history is being repeated today.
 When the President of the Panama Union Mission, President Jose De Gracia, received word of what Pastor Stephen Bohr was hoping to accomplish in Panama he immediately commenced a plan for damage control.
 There was a massive effort to disassociate the Seventh-day Adventist Church for Pastor Bohr.

 After consulting with the “authorities” in the church, President Jose De Gracia, on behalf of the General Conference, the Inter-American Division and the Panama Union Mission, distanced the Seventh-day Adventist Church from this evangelistic project that was targeting Catholics at Pope Francis’ World Youth Day event.